ranjeethmahankali/implicitv1/README.md

 ## Building the Solution ##

-Its a standard Visual Studio solution.
-Some of the dependencies are included in the repo with a props file

-* LightOCLSDK (opencl.props)

-And you should install the other dependencies using vcpkg
+You should first install the following dependencies using vcpkg

 ```
 vcpkg install glm:x64-windows-static